ekwaro/iReport/README.md

 * Users can change the geolocation (Lat Long Coordinates) attached to their red-flag or intervention records .
-* Admin can change the status of a record to either under investigation, rejected (in the event of a false claim) or resolved (in the event that the claim has been investigated and resolved)
+* Admin can change the status of a record to either under investigation, rejected (in the event of a false claim) or resolve (in the event that the claim has been investigated and resolved)

 ### Endpoints